-I am currently a PhD student in Mechanical Engineering at The University of British Columbia (UBC) in Vancouver, British Columbia, Canada.
+I received my PhD in Mechanical Engineering at The University of British Columbia (UBC) in Vancouver, British Columbia, Canada in May of 2018.

 I received my B.A.Sc. from The University of Waterloo in Mechatronics Engineering with Biomechanics Option, and M.A.Sc. from UBC in Mechanical Engineering.
 Since September 2009, I have been engaged as research assistant at the Collaborative Advanced Robotics and Intelligent Systems (CARIS) Laboratory under the direction of Elizabeth Croft.

 My research interests generally fall within the categories human-machine interaction and biomedical engineering.
 My prior work has involved haptic displays, affective computing and human-computer interaction (HCI).
 I am currently engaged in research investigating novel methods of performing human-robot co-operative manipulation of objects.

 Current industrial robots lack the abilities (dexterity, complex sensing and cognitive processes) possessed by skilled workers need to perform many manufacturing tasks such as product assembly, inspection and packaging.
 For example, in the automotive industry, robots are used to perform tasks that are entirely repeatable and require little or no human intervention, such as painting, welding and pick-and-place operations.
 Such robots work in confined spaces isolated from human workers, as improper interactions could result in severe injury or death.
 Since robots have optimized production efficiency under these conditions however, industries are now directing efforts to achieve similar improvements in worker efficiency through the development of safe, robotic assistants that are able to co-operate with workers.